-- 1. // YourMoves : train paths (minimum services) - 2.
-YourFacilities : local capacity (access to shunting, marshalling and parking tracks in the service facilities and their use) - 3.
+- 1. YourMoves : train paths (minimum services) - 2.
+YourFacilities: local capacity (access to shunting, marshalling and parking tracks in the service facilities and their use) - 3.
 YourPower: transport and distribution of traction current by Infrabel (minimum services), other transport and distribution services for traction current supply (additional services), supply of traction current (additional services) - 4.
-YourXXL : exceptional transport studies (additional services) - 5. // YourTechnicalControl : technical control of the equipment used for off-path journeys (ancillary services).
+YourXXL : exceptional transport studies (additional services) - 5. // YourTechnicalControl : technical control of rolling stock used for journeys without the use of a train path (ancillary services).

-In accordance with Article 7, paragraph 1 of the Royal Decree of 19 July 2019 on the distribution of railway infrastructure capacities and the fee for the use of the railway infrastructure, the user charge covers access to and the use of the railway line or a section of line, the tracks of the stations, and, if required, shunting, marshalling and parking tracks.
-This charge also covers, if required, the use of electrical supply equipment for traction current.
+In accordance with Article 7, paragraph 1 of the Royal Decree of 19 July 2019 on the distribution of railway infrastructure capacities and the fee for the use of the railway infrastructure, the user charge covers access to and the use of the railway line or a line section, the station tracks, and, where appropriate, shunting, marshalling and parking tracks.
+This charge also covers, where appropriate, the use of electrical supply equipment for traction current.
 The other services mentioned in point 5.1.1 are subject to separate charges.